Create incredible paper roller coasters using strips of heavy paper. By folding, cutting, and taping the paper strips

 All Paper products are shipped by U.S.P.S.
 Priority Mail.
 Paper products can only be shipped to customers inside the U.S. For international customers, only orders for electronic templates can be accepted.
 7.50% N.C.
 Sales tax will be added for North Carolina residents.
 We accept School Purchase Orders.
 All Public and Private K-12 Schools and Accredited Higher Educational institutions will qualify for Net 30-day terms.
 Contact us at email@example.com for more information.

 A digital version of the directions with over ninety color photographs, and eleven templates suitable for printing onto card stock.
 Print them today!
+Download directions will also include a link to watch instructional videos for each of the standard templates.
 After completing your payment, look for and click on the link that says Return to Merchant to download the files right away.
 If you are unable to download the files, don't worry.
 You will also receive download directions through e-mail, usually within a few hours.
 Each set of the standard templates may be used for one home or classroom only.
 You supply card stock, marbles, tape, and a piece of cardboard.
 Download the "letter size" templates for standard printers in the U.S.A. and/or A4 paper size which is used nearly everywhere else.
 No shipping charge!